 Qi Chen, Assistant Professor; Ph.D., Texas A&M University.
 Growth mixture modeling; structural equation modeling; hierarchical linear modeling; longitudinal data analysis; mediation analysis.

 Rebecca J. Glover, Associate Professor; Ph.D., Texas Tech University.
 Moral development and reasoning; cognitive development; lifespan development.

 Robin K. Henson, Professor; Ph.D., Texas A&M University.
 Applied general linear model analyses; measurement and assessment; reliability generalization; self-efficacy and motivational theory.

-Darrell Hull, Assistant Professor; Ph.D., Baylor University.
+Darrell Hull, Associate Professor; Ph.D., Baylor University.
 Educational measurement; psychometrics.

 Arminta L. Jacobson, Professor; Ph.D., Texas Woman’s University.
 Child development; early education; family life education; infant care; parent education; parent involvement; parenting; work-family relations.